Midway Studios San Diego: Shift to home consoles, rebrand and sale

-In 1994, Midway Games parent WMS Industries bought the Texas-based game publisher Tradewest and its San Diego–based subsidiary studio Leland Interactive Media to expand into home console publishing.
-Tradewest became known briefly as Williams Entertainment before being renamed Midway Home Entertainment in 1996; Leland was absorbed into Williams Entertainment while the original company was reorganized into a holding company.
-Midway Studios San Diego was formed shortly after the original company went defunct.
+Midway Studios San Diego then started supplying design work for Nintendo 64.
+The company had last year just moved into a state-of-the art facility in San Diego in mid 1996.
 The two offices were combined in 2001.
 In addition to original games, Midway San Diego developed home-console versions of arcade games produced by sibling studios Midway Studios Chicago (the original Midway Manufacturing Company), and Midway Games West, the former Atari Games, the arcade division of the original Atari Inc., which Midway acquired in 1996 and was closed in 2004.